syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 ![Recurrence Series in Flutter Calendar](images/appointments/flutter-calendar-recurrence-series.png)

 >**NOTE**
-* The RecurrenceId of changed occurrence should holds the exact recurrence pattern appointment Id.
+* The RecurrenceId of the changed occurrence should hold the exact recurrence pattern appointment Id.
-* The exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence from recurrence pattern.
+* The exception appointment should be a normal appointment, and should not be created as recurring appointment, since its occurrence is from recurrence pattern.
 * The exception recurrence appointment does not have the RecurrenceRule, so for an exception appointment, it will be reset to empty.

 ## Appearance customization
-Calendar appointment text style can be customized by using the [appointmentTextStyle](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar/appointmentTextStyle.html) property of calendar.
+The Calendar appointment text style can be customized by using the [appointmentTextStyle](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar/appointmentTextStyle.html) property of the calendar.

 {% tabs %}
 {% highlight Dart %}